Wise Children

 Wise Children (1991) was the last novel written by Angela Carter.
 The novel follows the fortunes of twin chorus girls, Dora and Nora Chance, and their bizarre theatrical family.
 It explores the subversive nature of fatherhood, the denying of which leads Nora and Dora to frivolous "illegitimate" lechery.
 The novel plays on Carter's admiration of Shakespeare and her love of fairy tales and the surreal, incorporating a large amount of magical realism and elements of the carnivalesque that probes and twists our expectations of reality and society.

 Background

 Angela Carter wrote this novel after she knew she had been diagnosed with lung cancer.
-She would leave behind a husband and small son.
+She was married with a small son.

 Plot summary

 The story begins on the 75th birthday of identical twin sisters, Dora and Nora Chance.
 By what Dora, who is also the narrator of the story, describes as a bizarre coincidence, it is also the 100th birthday of their natural father, Melchior Hazard, and his fraternal twin brother, Peregrine Hazard, who is believed to be dead.
 The date is also Shakespeare's supposed birthday – 23 April.

 Dora and Nora's birthday gets off to a dramatic start when their half-brother, Tristram Hazard, who believes himself to be the nephew of the twins, arrives on their doorstep.
 He announces that Tiffany – his partner, and the goddaughter of the twins – is missing.
 Dora and Nora soon discover that Tiffany is pregnant with Tristram's baby, but he is unwilling to take on the responsibility.
 Once this bombshell has been dropped, it emerges that a body has been found and it is believed to be Tiffany's.

 Most of the novel consists of Dora's memories.
 As well as providing the backstory of her natural father, Melchior Hazard, her legal father, Peregrine Hazard, and her guardian, Grandma Chance, Dora describes key events of her life.
 As Melchior becomes a renowned Shakespearean theatre actor in the 1920s, he refuses to acknowledge his daughters, who are publicly and legally believed to be the daughters of Peregrine instead.
 Dora is deeply hurt by Melchior's rejection, contrasting the loving nature of Peregrine, who becomes the twins' father figure.
 She recalls her early theatre performances and her first sexual experience, in which she impersonates Nora and sleeps with her unknowing lover.
 Melchior marries Lady Atalanta Lynde, who Dora calls "Lady A", and has two legitimate twin daughters, Saskia and Imogen.
 In the 1930s, he goes to Hollywood and produces a film version of A Midsummer Night's Dream in which Dora and Nora play Peaseblossom and Mustardseed.
 The production ends in disaster as Melchior leaves his first wife to elope with the wife of the film's producer, who plays the Titania to his Oberon in the film.